Jenelle Evans Talks About Possibly Returning To ‘Teen Mom 2’ In The Future: ‘Things Can Change In A Minute’

 “Right now, I dont know where MTV’s head is at.
 I mean, things can change in a minute, I have no idea,” she explained adding that for now, her plan is to wait until April before she starts talking to other companies.

-While she admitted that she doesn’t talk to the network too much, she did say that they talk “here and there” adding, “Whenever I ask what’s going on with me, they’re just like, ‘We don’t know, we’re just not gonna use you for this season right now,’ and they’re just kind of beating around the bush.”
+While she admitted that she doesn’t talk to the network too much, she did say that they talk “here and there.”

+“Whenever I ask what’s going on with me, they’re just like, ‘We don’t know, we’re just not gonna use you for this season right now,’ and they’re just kind of beating around the bush,” she added.

 In the meantime, the mom-of-three has been keeping her fans updated via YouTube videos that she makes about her life.
 She recently opened up about the content she films on her own, explaining that she is trying to “steer away” from drama.
 She admitted that even if she doesn’t get to film her life again, she wouldn’t mind being involved in the production of another show.
 It turns out that the former reality television show star even has some ideas for other shows.